 Example 1

-The amount for children will be 2800 rubles. per month (1400 for the maintenance of the first and second child).
+The amount for children will be 2800 rubles. per month (1400 each for the maintenance of the first and second child).

-From January to September 2019, the accounting department of the organization where Sokolova works will calculate personal income tax from the amount of 37,200, which is obtained from the difference in income taxed at a rate of 13% in the amount of 40,000 and the amount to be reimbursed in the amount of 2,800:
+From January to September 2019, the accounting department of the organization where Sokolova works will calculate personal income tax from the amount of 37,200, which is obtained from the difference between income taxed at a rate of 13% in the amount of 40,000 and the amount to be reimbursed in the amount of 2,800:

-personal income tax: (40,000–2,800) × 13% = 4,836
+Personal income tax: (40,000–2,800) × 13% = 4,836

 Sokolov will receive: